 About ChemoTactics

 We specialize in the efficient production of high-quality human chemokines for research scientists worldwide.
 Our products include both unmodified and biotinylated chemokines for flow cytometry, in vivo, drug development, imaging, cell characterization and other techniques.
 Our expertise lies in recombinant chemokine production which can also be applied to other signaling proteins with high levels of activity.
-Our technology was utilized to help solve the multiple crystal structures of CXCR4 [7]. |
+Our chemokines were utilized to help solve the multiple crystal structures of CXCR4 [7]. |

 Research Institutes using Our Chemokines

-UC San Diego, CA USA Hannover Medical Center, Germany The Moores Cancer Center, CA USA The Scripps Research Institute (TSRI) La Jolla, CA USA University of Piedmont, Italy Regeneron, USA Sanford Consortium for Regenerative Medicine, CA USA Genentech, USA University of Utah, UT USA University of Monash, Australia University of Houston, TX USA UC Berkley, CA USA Tel Aviv University, Israel Pfizer Global R & D, USA University of Georgia, GA USA NIBST, United Kingdom Case Western Reserve University, USA Merck Serono Geneva Research Center, Switzerland Department of Veterans Affairs Medical Center, USA And many more! |
+Cold Spring Harbor Labs, NY, USA Bristol Myers Squib, USA Caltech, CA USA UC San Diego, CA USA Hannover Medical Center, Germany UCSD Moores Cancer Center, CA USA The Scripps Research Institute (TSRI) La Jolla, CA USA University of Piedmont, Italy Regeneron, USA Sanford Consortium for Regenerative Medicine, CA USA Genentech, USA University of Utah, UT USA University of Monash, Australia University of Houston, TX USA UC Berkley, CA USA Tel Aviv University, Israel Pfizer Global R & D, USA University of Georgia, GA USA NIBST, United Kingdom Case Western Reserve University, USA Merck Serono Geneva Research Center, Switzerland Department of Veterans Affairs Medical Center, USA Uppsala University, Sweden Plus Many More |

 Selected Publications with Chemokines Produced by ChemoTactics